micahnz/redux-socket.io-connect/README.md

 * `client` ([Client](http://socket.io/docs/client-api/)) the socket.io client used to send and receive events.
 * `[userOptions]` (Object) --- optional configuration
   * `dispatchedBy` (String) --- optional override to the value used to fill the `dispatchedBy` property that is automatically added to the `meta` property of actions dispatched by the client. [redux-socket.io-connect](https://github.com/michaelmitchell/redux-socket.io-connect)
-  * `emitAll` (Boolean) ---  if `true` all events will be dispatched to the server by default otherwise the default value is `false`.
+  * `emitAll` (Boolean) ---  if `true` all actions will be dispatched to the server by default otherwise the default value is `false`.
-  * `eventNmae` (String) ---  optional override to the event name used by the event emitter when sending requests to the server, this should match the `eventName` used by the server.
+  * `eventName` (String) ---  optional override to the event name used by the event emitter when sending requests to the server, this should match the `eventName` used by the server.

 ##### Returns
-* (Function) --- the redux store enhancer that dispatches actions to the server.
+* (Function) --- the redux higher order reducer that dispatches actions to the server.

 ##### Actions
 The event emitter dispatches redux actions to the server under the following conditions.